monicahq/monica/docs/installation/docker.md

 ### Run commands inside the container

-The `artisan` command is very usefull for Monica (Laravel) application.
+Like every Laravel application, the `php artisan` command is very usefull for Monica.
 To run a command inside the container, run

 ```sh
 docker exec CONTAINER_ID php artisan COMMAND
 ```

-of for docker-compose
+or for docker-compose
 ```sh
 docker-compose exec monicahq php artisan COMMAND
 ```
-where `monicahq` is the name of the application in your docker-compose.yml file
+where `monicahq` is the name of the service in your `docker-compose.yml` file.

 ## Running the image with docker-compose